 But not all teams have the same level of effectiveness.
 Thanks to the Google research on Project Aristotle, we know that psychological safety is critical when it comes to creating and sustaining effective teams.
 People need an environment where they are free to take risks, encouraged to speak their mind and not ridiculed for asking what may appear to be a stupid question.
 In my experience, creating this kind of environment comes in large part from trust within the team.
 To build trust, you can host a team happy hour, or participate in team exercises like axe throwing and trust falls.
 When people start to let their guard down and open up a bit more, I believe that it accelerates team and trust building.
 Here are some innovative techniques I have used.

 Jurgen Appelo’s Personal Maps are very simple, yet powerful.
 The map starts with your name in the middle and branches off to what is important to you.
 The categories are items such as Family, Work, Education and Hobbies.
 These main categories continue to branch out throughout the Personal Map.
 For example —Work might branch off to the various jobs you’ve had, and those might branch off to related skills or career growth.

 When I’ve used Personal Maps, we’ve either taken a few days to create them (“Let’s have this done for our Thursday meeting”), or we might take fifteen minutes in the beginning of a meeting to create them.
 Then, individuals will present theirs to the team, who follow up with questions to learn more about each other.

-Even with extremely close teams, Personal Maps help to learn new things about each other.
-Personal Maps are a simple, fun way to get to know each other at a deeper level.
+Even with extremely close teams, Personal Maps help to learn more about each other.
+Personal Maps are a simple and fun way to get to know each other at a deeper level.

 I was exposed to Journey Lines years ago by a mentor, Jeff Steinberg, and found it to be very effective and have used it with many teams.
 With Journey Lines, you create a timeline across the bottom of the page and add an additional parallel line half-way up the page.